Blood sample for DNA testing

 Hereditary diseases in dogs

-We divide the hereditary diseases into dominant and recessive inheritance.
-By dominant inheritance we mean diseases that are always expressed if the dog has the gene, while with recessive inheritance the dog is a carrier of the diseased gene, without developing the disease itself.
+We divide hereditary diseases into dominant and recessive inheritance.
+Dominant inheritance refers to diseases that always manifest if the dog has the gene.
+In recessive inheritance, the dog is a carrier of the diseased gene without developing the disease itself.

 Both parents pass on a gene to their offspring.
-With dominant inheritance, the dog will always develop the disease itself regardless of whether it has received the diseased gene from only one - or both parents.
-With recessive inheritance, the dog must receive the diseased gene from both parents to develop the disease itself.
+In dominant inheritance, the dog will always develop the disease regardless of whether it has received the diseased gene from only one or both parents.
+In recessive inheritance, the dog must receive the diseased gene from both parents to develop the disease.

-Remember that a genetic test alone cannot replace an eye scan for dogs.
-We can take the sample for a DNA test at our clinic, a form can be ordered on NKK's website.
+Remember that a genetic test alone cannot replace an eye examination for dogs.
+We can take the sample for a DNA test at our clinic.
+The form can be ordered on the NKK website.

 Information about genetic testing from laboratories